 - The name Winnipesaukee means smile of the great spirit.

 - Lake Winnipesaukee is 504 feet above sea level.

-Residents of Governor’s Island are a mix of both seasonal and year-round home-owners.
+Residents of Governor’s Island are a mix of both seasonal and year-round homeowners.
 There are no condominiums or apartments on the island.
 There are no stores or commercial organizations, either.
 Governor’s Island offers a wide range of private community amenities, available to residents only.
-It stands out as a place where unspoiled, natural beauty has been carefully preserved and where vibrant community is celebrated.
+It stands out as a place where unspoiled, natural beauty has been carefully preserved and where a vibrant community is celebrated.